 - You moved from one precinct to another within the same county – you have two options:

-- Go to your previous polling place and vote a limited failsafe ballot containing only federal, statewide and countywide offices.
+- Go to your previous polling place and vote for a limited failsafe ballot containing only federal, statewide and countywide offices.
 Your updated information will be included on the failsafe ballot envelope

 - You moved from one South Carolina county to another within 30 days of the election – again, you have two options:

 - Go to your polling place in your previous county of residence and vote a limited failsafe ballot containing only federal, statewide and countywide offices.
-Your updated information will be included on the failsafe ballot envelope
+Your updated information will be included on the failsafe ballot envelope.

 Get a sample ballot